mikeoleary/mikeoleary.github.io/_posts/2024-06-15-new-laptop-launch-pagent-auto-load-key.md

 - Notepad++
 - VS Code
  - remote SSH extension from Microsoft
-- Pagent
+- Pageant
   - shortcut to launch this at startup and load a priv key: https://community.sw.siemens.com/s/article/How-to-setup-Pageant-to-run-at-Startup-and-load-your-private-key-automatically
 - putty
 - puttygen
   - load this at startup.
-I seem to use it all the time.
+I use it all the time.
-- Hyper V
+- Hyper V.
+ - quick deploy a Ubuntu 22.04 VM and configure it as per previous post.
 - WinSCP
 - Blackmagic ATEM switcher software
 - Elgato keylight software called Control Center